 This post may contain affiliate links.
 Please read our disclosure policy.

-Why This Recipe Works
+Why You’ll Love This Recipe

 Ingredients

-How To Make Pizza Sauce
+How To Make A Small Batch Of Pizza Sauce

-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step photos and instructions help you visualize how to make pizza sauce.
+See the recipe below for ingredient amounts and full recipe instructions.

 Expert Tips